jsmolka/blog/content/posts/progress-report-6/index.md

 >
 > &mdash; [camthesaxman](https://github.com/pret/pokeruby/blame/c7bbd485c3103c6a51d15f6e0081922d3c14d42d/src/fieldmap.c#L89)

-I never ran into this bug during testing because it has been fixed in [Pokémon Emerald](https://github.com/pret/pokeemerald/blob/64460e01aede2bbcaa8d1dd18dd3fab590fa4a6e/src/fieldmap.c#L114) and that's the game I usually use for quick testing (and pure nostalgia).
+I never ran into this bug during testing because it has been fixed in [Pokémon Emerald](https://github.com/pret/pokeemerald/blob/64460e01aede2bbcaa8d1dd18dd3fab590fa4a6e/src/fieldmap.c#L114), and that's the game I usually use for quick testing (and pure nostalgia).
 The dereferenced null pointer returns something they call garbage, which is quite offensive to the poor BIOS, in my opinion.
 Why the BIOS?
-Because it starts at address zero and that's where a dereferenced null pointer reads from.
+Because it starts at address zero, and that's where a dereferenced null pointer reads from.

 ```
 00000000-00003FFF   BIOS - System ROM